 The vendor floorshow was comparatively straggly in contrast to other events such as JavaOne – testimony that there’s more hype than commercial XML solutions available.
 This isn’t such a bad thing, but it’s one that is certain to change as the market grows.
 On a relative basis the hype machines were pretty quiet and the floorshow was a rather more relaxed environment than at analogous events. ( I have to admit the Elvis impersonators were a hoot )

 Microsoft’s keynote speech was very well attended.
 It has still to be seen how XML will be manifested inside their product lines, but they clearly suggested that XML will be at the center of Microsoft.Net.
 Their pitch included a preview of a group of extended commercials that alleged to show the way the common man’s world will be increasingly interconnected.
 As with many future-looking presentations, the technology went from the “available today” to the “we will chat offline” variety, but I liked the concept.
-However, I was itching to indicate to them that the actor they selected for the commercials was Seinfeld’s “Kenny Banyan” – who I suspect was referred to as a hack on the program.
+However, I was itching to indicate to them that the actor they selected for the commercials was Seinfeld’s “Kenny Banyan” – who I suspect was referred to as an ack on the program.

 -David Allen XML DevCon

 If you own a motor vehicle, the time will likely come when you will need to replace or repair your windshield incase it sustains some damage.
 The damage can either be in form of a scratch or a small chip.
 However, it might also be a chip in case of devastating impact.
 Fortunately, there are several ways of fixing a windshield.
 It’s possible to repair your windshield without replacing it because some of the minor problems don’t need complete replacement.